- Reference Number: HEY-893/2022

 Additional services and information

-- NHS 111: You can call 111 when you need medical help fast but it’s not a 999 emergency.
+NHS 111: You can call 111 when you need medical help fast but it’s not a 999 emergency.
 NHS 111 is available 24 hours a day, 365 days a year.
-Calls are free from landlines and mobile phone
+Calls are free from landlines and mobile phones

-This leaflet was produced by the Pharmacy Department, Hull University Teaching Hospitals NHS Trust and will be reviewed in June 2020.
+This leaflet was produced by the Pharmacy Department, Hull and East Yorkshire Hospitals NHS Trust and will be reviewed in 2 years